 - Find and delete any Octopus folders from:

-%ProgramData%\Octopus- could be used for log files when a Home Directory cannot be discovered
+%ProgramData%\Octopus- used for storing instance configuration and can be used for log files when a Home Directory cannot be discovered

 %LocalAppData%\Octopus- could be used for log files when a Home Directory cannot be discovered